telerik/xaml-docs/controls/radvirtualgrid/features/headers.md

 ### HeaderValueNeeded

-> If the default __DataProvider__ is used for populating the control with data, it handles the __HeaderValueNeeded__ event.
+>important If the default __DataProvider__ is used for populating the control with data, it handles the __HeaderValueNeeded__ event.
 In order the default behavior to be altered, a [Custom Data Provider]({%slug virtualgrid-custom-dataprovider%}) can be utilized.

 * __HeaderOrientation__: Enumeration through which has two values: __Horizontal__ and __Vertical__.
 The first one sets the value to the Row Header, whereas the second one sets the value to the Column Header.